-Unilever said on Thursday that it will begin advertising on Facebook’s apps and Twitter in the U.S. again in January after a six-month pause.
+Unilever has said it will begin advertising on Facebook’s apps and Twitter again in January after a six-month pause.

 While many advertisers have returned to Facebook, Instagram and Twitter, Unilever pledged to stay off them until at least the end of 2020.

-Unilever is pressing start again after working closely with Facebook and Twitter over the past six months on meeting the standards of its Responsibility Framework, which is focused on creating a diverse partner network that promotes a positive digital ad ecosystem for consumers, advertisers and media owners.
+Unilever is pressing start again after working closely with Facebook and Twitter over the past six months on meeting the standards of its Responsibility Framework, which centers around creating a diverse partner network that promotes a positive digital ad ecosystem for consumers, advertisers and media owners.

 “We have a unique role and responsibility to address the complexities of the social media ecosystem.”
-Luis Di Como, EVP of global media at Unilever, said in a statement.
+Luis Di Como, EVP, global media at Unilever, said in a statement.
 “Our long-term goal is to work with our partners and the industry to drive systemic change.

 “We are encouraged by the commitments the platforms are making to build healthier environments for consumers, brands and society in alignment with the principles of the Global Alliance for Responsible Media,” he added.
 “This is why we plan to end our social media investment pause in the U.S. in January.
 We will continue to reassess our position as necessary.”